nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 While checking my email in `mu4e`[^fn:11] and see a message from the CFEngine help list asking how to define a _class_ from a _variable_.
 The author shared what they had tried but it wasn't working.
 I want to respond to it so I run `org-roam-dailies-capture` and key in `e` (email) `r` (response).
 This creates a new node in today's work log with the headline `Responded to cfengineer@some.org Re: How do I define a class from a variable?` and a link back to the message in `mu4e` (that information was automatically pulled directly from the email I was reading when I initiated the capture).

+This is the capture template I use for email responses.
+It populates the necessary property for proper threading (message-id).

 ```emacs-lisp
 ("er" "Response" entry
  "* Respond to %:from: %:subject :email:\n:properties:\n:mail_from: Nick Anderson <nick.anderson@northern.tech>\n:mail_to: %:fromaddress\n:MAIL_IN_REPLY_TO: <%:message-id>\n:end:\n%a\n#+begin_quote\n   %i\n#+end_quote\n\n%?"